babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 * **Fewer chances of being throttled** - services often protect themselves from being abused by clients that send too many requests in a short period of time.

 However, batching introduces complexity on both the client and server side.
-* On the client side we need to accumulate messages in a buffer before sending out and flush the buffer based on time or size (which one comes first) - all this make the client more harder to implement and configure;
+* On the client side we need to accumulate messages in a buffer before sending out and flush the buffer based on time or size (which one comes first) - all this make the client harder to implement and configure;
 * On the server side, messages in the request are processed one by one and partial failures are possible: first four messages were processed successfully, but on fifth - message handler failed.
 What should we do?
 Continue processing?
 Report failure?
 Should we rollback already processed messages?

 That’s why it's so much easier with a single message per request: request was sent and in the case of failure we definitely know which message was failed and can easily retry an entire request.